 Technology-based materials, activities and communication tools used with students shall be appropriate for and within the range of the knowledge, understanding, age and maturity of students with whom they are used.

-Networking, communication and other options offering instructional benefits may be used for the purpose of supplementing classroom instruction and to promote communications with students and parents concerning school-related activities in accordance with Policy 08.2324.
+Networking, communication and other options offering instructional benefits may be used for the purpose of supplementing classroom instruction and to promote communications with students and parents concerning school-related activities.

 CURRICULUM AND INSTRUCTION DA08.2323